 Hanzo Build Guide “Ryuu ga waga teki wo kurau!”

-Welcome to our guide for Hanzo, a Master Assassin in Heroes of the Storm.
+Welcome to our guide for Hanzo, a Ranged Assassin in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

-2. Hanzo's Strengths and Weaknesses
+Hanzo's Strengths and Weaknesses

-3. Hanzo's Talent Build Cheatsheet
+Hanzo's Talent Build Cheatsheet

-Storm Bow BuildTalent calculator »
+Storm Bow BuildBeginner

 The Storm Bow Build has excellent poke damage, good waveclear, and very long range.
 This build requires accurate and successful Storm Bow hits in order to be effective.
 It will be more difficult to use against highly mobile Heroes, as they are likely to avoid skillshots.
 This build should never be used against Abathur; the slug can easily prevent you from ever completing Target Practice.

 Piercing Arrows has several synergies with the rest of the Talents in the build.
 When you pair Explosive Arrows with Piercing Arrows, it becomes possible to cause two explosions with each Storm Bow arrow.
 There must be sufficient space between Minions for this to occur, but it allows you to clear Minion waves very quickly during the late game.
 Piercing Arrows also enables you to hit Heroes near their Minions with Storm Bow and an explosion, effectively dealing double damage to them.
-Piercing Arrows also has synergy with Ninja Assassin, because you can completely reset Natural Agility's much faster by hitting 2 heroes with Storm Bow.
+Piercing Arrows also has synergy with Ninja Assassin, because you can reset Natural Agility's much faster by hitting 2 heroes with Storm Bow.
 However, Flawless Technique can also be picked at Level 16 as an option when enemy team has weak frontline.

-4. Hanzo's Synergies and Counters
+Hanzo's Synergies and Counters